Policy 2302 - Campus Computer Use Policy

 Responsible Office: Computing Center

-The computing facilities at Louisiana Tech are provided for the use of Louisiana Tech students, faculty and staff in support of the programs of the University.
-All students, faculty and staff are responsible for seeing that these computing facilities are used in an effective, efficient, ethical, and lawful manner.
+The computing facilities at Louisiana Tech are provided for the use of Louisiana Tech students, faculty, and staff in support of the programs of the University.
+All students, faculty, and staff are responsible for ensuring that these computing facilities are used in an effective, efficient, ethical, and lawful manner.

 The following policies relate to their use:

-Computer facilities and accounts are owned by the University and are to be used for university-related activities only.
-All access to central computer systems, including the issuing of passwords, must be approved through the Computing Center.
-All access to departmental computer systems must be approved by the department head or an authorized representative.
+Computer facilities and accounts are owned by the University and are to be used for University-related activities only.
+All access, including University computing and cloud services to central computer systems and the issuing of passwords, must be approved through the Computing Center.
+All access to departmental computer systems or University cloud-based services must be approved by the department head or an authorized representative.

 An account assigned to an individual by the Computing Center or a department must not be used by others without explicit permission from the instructor or administrator requesting the account and by the Computing Center or department assigning the account.
 The individual is responsible for the proper use of the account, including proper password protection.

-Students and employees should have no expectation of privacy when utilizing university computing resources.
-The university reserves the right to inspect, without notice, the contents of computer files, regardless of medium, the contents of electronic mailboxes, systems output such as printouts, and to monitor network communication when:
+Students and employees should have no expectation of privacy when utilizing University computing resources.
+The University reserves the right to inspect, without notice, the contents of computer files, regardless of medium, the contents of electronic mailboxes, the contents of cloud-based storage, systems output regardless of medium, and to monitor network communication when:

 there is reasonable cause to believe that the user has violated the Campus Computer Use Policy or otherwise misused computing resources;